 Before moving into one of the long-term care homes you have selected, you will likely need to wait until an appropriate bed for your care needs becomes available.
-Waiting time can range from days, months, or even longer depending on the type of accommodation you are waiting for and your care needs.
+Waiting time can range from days, months or even longer depending on the type of accommodation you are waiting for and your care needs.

 We know that waiting can be stressful for you and your caregivers.
-During this time, your Home and Community Care Support Services Erie St. Clair care coordinator will continue to work with you to ensure your needs are being met until a long-term care bed becomes available.
+During this time, your Home and Community Care Support Services care coordinator will continue to work with you to ensure your needs are being met until a long-term care bed becomes available.

-If you have been on the waiting list for a while, the Home and Community Care Support Services Erie St. Clair may need to reassess you to see if there have been any changes in your condition or circumstances.
+If you have been on the waiting list for a while, your care coordinator may need to reassess you to see if there have been any changes in your condition or circumstances.